Nosaiii/simple-java-orm/README.md

 ```

 ### Saving models
 SJORM can be used to change the properties of models and then save them directly to the database.
-Calling the method `Model#save()` will save changes to your database of the model.
+Calling the method `Model#save()` will save the changes of the model to your database.
 SJORM automatically detects if a model already exists or not in the database.
 By doing this, it will determine whether to use an `INSERT INTO` or an `UPDATE`.
 ```java
 // Get the first game from the database
 Game game = SJORM.getInstance().getAll(Game.class).first();